MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/enable-features-office-365.md

 - Sua escola quer limitar os chats entre professores e alunos.

 **Ative** essa configuração para ativar as pesquisas de diretório no escopo.

+### <a name="skype-for-business"></a>Skype for Business

+Use essa página para gerenciar os recursos do Skype for Business para usuários do Skype for Business na sua organização.
+Para obter mais informações, confira [Gerenciar as configurações do Skype for Business do centro de Administração do Microsoft Teams](skype-for-business-settings.md).

 ### <a name="teams-upgrade"></a>Atualização do Microsoft Teams